 From Dusk Till Dawn.
 An interesting look at the people that put the film together and some of the trials and tribulations that go with making films but overall, I didn't see anything that made me go, 'Gee, I'm glad I watched that.'
 Pretty run-of-the-mill behind-the-scenes stuff.

 A guy who takes odd jobs gets hired by a corrupt construction contractor to first follow a city hall accountant and then kill him.
 Things go downhill from there.
 A somewhat enjoyable film that I had two issues with.
 The first... why does everybody make such lousy decisions?
 The worst being why not just pay the hit man and all this could have been avoided.
 I guess we wouldn't have a story then, eh?.
 Second... there were a number of times in this film where I wish they would move it along, which got frustrating.

 Rotten Tomatoes = 91 / 98

 A highly intelligent banker, falsely accused of murdering his wife, spends 20 years in prison suffering one calamity after another but somehow manages to find hope and redemption.
 For 20 years, people have told me they're amazed I haven't seen this movie ...it's just something that, for whatever, never drew my attention.
 So, I finally did ...and I'm very glad.
 Everything about this story is magnificent and the characters were amazing.
-It isn't the type of film I go crazy about but I would easily regard it as a cinematic masterpiece.
+Not the type of film I usually watch but I can easily see why it's regarded as a cinematic masterpiece.